IanMercer/AboditStateMachine/README.md

     VerifiedRecently
        .When(eBeenHereAWhile, (m, s, e) =>
        {
-          Trace.WriteLine("User has now been a member for over 24 hours - give them additional priviledges for example");
+          Trace.WriteLine("User has now been a member for over 24 hours");
+          // give them additional priviledges perhaps
-          return VerifiedAWhileAgo;
+          // and transition to a new state return VerifiedAWhileAgo;
        });